 - Internet, cable and phone services

 On these four purchase categories, you earn 3 Chase Ultimate Rewards Points on the first $150,000 in combined spending.
-All other purchases earn unlimited 1 point per dollar spent.
-While earning up to 3 points on each dollar spent is great, you also have some of the most valuable and flexible redemption options.
+All other purchases earn an unlimited 1 point per dollar spent.
+While earning up to 3 points on each dollar you spend is great, you also have some of the most valuable and flexible redemption options.

 Or, you can transfer your points directly to airlines and hotels like United, Southwest Airlines, and Hyatt where your points can be worth more than 1.25 cents each by booking travel directly through the carrier.

-Finally, you have the opportunity to earn 80,000 bonus points by spending $5,000 in the first three months.
-This bonus is worth $1,000 in award travel and happens to be the largest Chase Ultimate Rewards bonus offer.
+Finally, you have the opportunity to earn 100,000 Ultimate Rewards points after spending $15,000 in the first 3 months.
+This bonus is worth $1,250 in award travel and happens to be the largest Chase Ultimate Rewards bonus offer.

 Before you apply, know that any Chase Ink business credit card is subject to the Chase “5/24 Rule.”
 If you have at least five new credit cards in the most recent 24 months, your Ink Business Preferred application will be declined.